Want to know what’s better than fixing a broken store? Preventing it from breaking in the first place.

 However, bear in mind that this workaround is quite limited and won’t work if you’re making changes outside of the theme and won’t help if you’re testing an app or making changes to products, pages, and collections.
-If you’re testing changes made to products, pages, and more, we recommend using Rewind Copy to set up a proper sandbox environment.
+If you’re testing changes made to products, pages, and more, we recommend using Rewind Staging to set up a proper sandbox environment.

 Here’s how to test changes to a theme before pushing them live:

 - In the Shopify admin panel, navigate to Online Store → Themes.

 - Click on the ellipses beside your current theme.

 - Duplicate the theme to create a copy of the live theme.
 This will be your development theme.

 - Edit this theme as you normally would.
 Do not publish the new theme yet.

 - When you’re ready to test the new code changes, click the “Preview” button.

 - If you’re happy with the preview, you can take your development theme live.

 - We recommend renaming the older version of the theme to the date and time you made the changes (e.g., 01-12-2022 – 5:25 pm) as a failsafe in case you need to go back.